 keys icon

-Mortgage repayments are likely to be among your biggest monthly expenses, so it’s important to know how much they could cost before applying for a mortgage.
-The amount you borrow, your mortgage term and the interest rate will all affect the size of your mortgage payments.
+How much could your mortgage cost you each month?
+Mortgage repayments are likely to be one of the largest monthly expenses for homeowners, so it’s important to know whether you could afford them before applying for a mortgage.
+The amount you borrow, your mortgage term and the interest charged will all affect the size of your mortgage payments.

 Our mortgage repayment calculator is quick and free to use and can give you a rough idea of how much you could expect to pay on your mortgage each month.
 Bear in mind this is intended to give an estimate; the exact value of your mortgage payments may differ.